dbp/website/index.markdown

 ### Publications

-_FunTAL: Reasonably Mixing a Functional Language with Assembly._ Daniel Patterson, James Perconti, Christos Dimoulas, and Amal Ahmed.
+_FunTAL: Reasonably Mixing a Functional Language with Assembly._ Daniel Patterson, Jamie Perconti, Christos Dimoulas, and Amal Ahmed.
 To appear in PLDI 2017.
 [PDF](/pubs/2017/funtal.pdf) and [appendix](/pubs/2017/funtal-tr.pdf).

 _Linking Types for Multi-Language Software: Have Your Cake and Eat It Too._ Daniel Patteron and Amal Ahmed.
 Under Review for Publication at SNAPL 2017.
 [PDF](/pubs/2017/linking-types-snapl-submission.pdf).